IMG 3935 24 Amazing Things to Do in Rockhampton

 A trip to Yeppoon is one of the best things to do in Rockhampton!

-While you’re here, don’t miss the opportunity to dine out in Yeppoon.
+While you’re here, don’t miss some of the great cafes and bars in Yeppoon, in fact, some of the best in the area.
 Yeppoon offers relaxed seaside dining at its finest.
 Easily the best place to eat on the Capricorn Coast, Yeppoon’s James Street is packed with delicious restaurants.
-Head over to Flour for your morning coffee and brekky or Vue Wine Bar for lunch or dinner!
+Head to Flour for your morning coffee and brekky or Vue Wine Bar for lunch or dinner!

-If you are visiting Yeppoon on a weekend, make sure to check out the Yeppoon Community Markets held each Saturday morning from 6:00 am – 10:00 am at the Yeppoon Showgrounds.
+If you are visiting Yeppoon on a weekend, the Yeppoon Community Markets are held each Saturday morning from 6:00 am to 10:00 am at the Yeppoon Showgrounds and are worth dropping in on.

-If you are headed out to a Rockhampton beach, then consider visiting the Capricorn Coast National Park, a series of reserves that stretch along and throughout the Capricorn coastline.
-Although there are technically six reserves only four are accessible and are a great way to explore the Capricorn Coast.
+If you are headed out to the Rockhampton beaches, consider visiting the Capricorn Coast National Park, a series of reserves stretching along and throughout the coastline.
+Although there are technically six reserves, only four are accessible and are a great way to explore the Capricorn Coast.
 The most popular sections of Capricorn Coast National Park are Double Head and Bluff Point.

 The Double Head section flanks Rosslyn Bay Harbor to the right on the headland.
 This rocky headland is home to Pebble Beach, Rosslyn Lookout, and Fan Rock Lookout.
 Gaze out to sea at each of these lookouts onto the famous Great Keppel Island and the stunning blue waters for which Queensland is known.

-The Bluff Point section is a great day-use area and one of the best things to do in Yeppoon.
-The Bluff Point Walking Track is a 2.3-kilometer walking tracking featuring mangroves, eucalypti trees, and more.
+The Bluff Point section is a great day-use area and one of Yeppoon’s best things to do.
+The Bluff Point Walking Track is a 2.3-kilometer walking track featuring mangroves, eucalyptus trees, and more.
 Make sure you take time to stop at Summit Lookout for spectacular views over Great Keppel Island and Turtle Lookout and for your chance to see sea turtles!

-Stoney Creek located in Byfield State Forest, not to be confused with Byfield National Park (although I really don’t know the difference) is one of the best things to do in Rockhampton.
+Stoney Creek, located in Byfield State Forest, not to be confused with Byfield National Park (although I really don’t know the difference), is one of the best things to do in Rockhampton.
 This stunning water is set against lush vegetation, and the crystal clear water is inviting in the hot Queensland sun.
-Stoney Creek is the perfect place to unwind and relax after a bit of “city life” in Rocky.
+Stoney Creek is the perfect place to unwind and relax after some “city life” in Rocky.

 Stoney Creek 24 Amazing Things to Do in Rockhampton